Hanukkah

 In today's Germany, Hanukkah is celebrated by Jewish communities and families across the country.
 In public spaces, menorah-lighting ceremonies often take place, such as the annual lighting of a large menorah at the Brandenburg Gate in Berlin.
 These ceremonies frequently involve prominent figures, including rabbis, politicians, and representatives of different faiths, emphasizing the shared values of peace, freedom, and understanding.
 Hanukkah usually occurs in December, in the Hebrew month of Kislev, with the exact dates determined by the calendar.

-Hanukkah facts
+Hanukkah (Begins) facts

 • It is customary to eat fried foods on Chanukkah because of the significance of oil to the holiday.
 Among Ashkenazic Jews, this usually includes latkes (potato pancakes fried in oil) and doughnuts.